sbarbat/sbarbat/README.md

 💻 Been working in plenty of different techologies over the past 15 years including: **JAVA, python, Javascript, React, Angular**, PHP & more

-📖 Always busy learning something new
+📖 Always learning something new

 💼 CTO @ [Comtura](https://comtura.ai)